willdurand/willdurand.github.io/_posts/2013-08-07-ddd-with-symfony2-folder-structure-and-code-first.markdown

 **Identity** can be represented in many ways on an entity, it could be a numeric identifier, a [GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier), or a natural key.
-Note that these [Entities](http://dddsample.sourceforge.net/characterization.html#Entities) are not the same as the Doctrine ones.
+Note that these [Entities](http://dddsample.sourceforge.net/characterization.html#Entities) are not the same as the [Doctrine](http://www.doctrine-project.org/) ones.
+They might be Doctrine classes, but they don't have to be.

 ``` php
 <?php